 Animals

-This section might give you the willies, and that’s understandable, but we want to be as comprehensive as possible with this list.
 The reality is, chickens are omnivores and naturally hunt small animals.
 When let out to free range, your chickens will find these critters all on their own, and they’re a tasty, nutritious snack.

 One thing to keep in mind in regards to rodents… if the mice or rats that your chickens catch have been poisoned, your chickens will be poisoned as well by eating them.
-We suggest refraining from using poison to get rid of rodents, and we even have a whole post all about alternative methods to keep your coop pest free!

 Here are Some Animals Chickens Love to Chow Down: